 Goals for CSB/SJU Social Media Engagement

-Goal 1: Amplify and replicate the experience of being on our campuses
+Amplify and replicate the experience of being on the campuses of CSB and SJU

-The CSB/SJU social media audience is made up of a diverse mix of students—prospective, current and past—faculty, staff, administrators and members of our broader community.
-While it is unlikely that there is a specific message or topic that will consistently resonate across all members of CSB/SJU’s large diverse audience, core brand identifiers and attributes—including the unique partnership between CSB and SJU, the universities’ shared and separate traditions, and their location-based assets—should feature prominently in content shared on CSB/SJU’s social media channels.
+The CSB/SJU social media audience is made up of a diverse mix of students — prospective, current and past — faculty, staff, administrators and members of our broader community.
+While it is unlikely that there is a specific message or topic that will consistently resonate across all members of CSB/SJU’s audience, core brand identifiers and attributes should feature prominently in content shared on CSB/SJU’s social media channels.

 Social media is a unique opportunity to receive unfiltered real-time feedback from members of our audience and community.
 The acquisition and consideration of this feedback and information should be part of CSB/SJU’s core mission for engagement on social media.

 Improve existing social media efforts on a regular basis using the information gleaned from community feedback and engagement, industry trends and other institutional goals

 From technological developments to changing audience preferences and behaviors, the social media landscape is in a state of constant evolution; further, institutions, and their communication priorities, change and evolve over time.
 Creating adaptable strategies, informed by institutional priorities, measured quantitative metrics, and feedback from members of social media communities should be a priority for CSB/SJU.